-As Teri and Tamara have discussed so far this week, trauma is not necessarily something that happens that creates Post Traumatic Stress, but is often times things that may seem small that happen to us when we are growing up or events that occur as adults.
-As Teri said, a trauma reaction is when the victim transfers the abuse experience to that moment and feels like they are transported in a time machine back to the traumatizing event.
+As we have discussed so far this week, trauma is not necessarily something that happens that creates Post Traumatic Stress, but is often times things that may seem small that happen to us when we are growing up or events that occur as adults.
+As we discussed in our first post, a trauma reaction is when the victim transfers the abuse experience to that moment and feels like they are transported in a time machine back to the traumatizing event.
 Today I want to discuss with you the traumatizing affects created from an affair.
-Affairs

 When most people think of affairs, they do not relate it to trauma- unless they have been the one cheated on in an affair!
 This person understands all too well how traumatic this is and what trauma reactions are triggered from it.

 Breaking trust: When a spouse believes that their marriage vows are sacred and they can believe their partner will be with them and stay with them no matter what (that's what our vows say, correct?
 In sickness and in health?), it creates a bond of trust that is like no other relationship.
 When that is broken by infidelity, the person who is cheated on can feel like their whole world is shattering.
 At that moment when they find out, everything they once believed is no longer what they believed.
 This creates a trauma response.

 Rejection: The partner immediately feels rejected.
 What was wrong with me?
 What do I not have that this other person gives them?
 They usually personalize it rather than see it as a symptom of the other person or the relationship itself.
 This rejection can again trigger a trauma reaction down the road.

 Abandonment: In a relationship, besides physically leaving, infidelity is the ultimate form of abandonment.
 The partner is leaving the relationship, usually emotionally and physically, to bond with another person.
 The cheated on partner feels completely abandoned and alone.
 This can trigger a trauma response as well.

 What would a trauma response look like with infidelity?